GenderDysphoria/GenderDysphoria.fyi/public/en/physical-dysphoria.md

 # Physical Gender Dysphoria

 Everyone has heard of the "born in the wrong body" narrative.
-Physical Dysphoria is discomfort over the shape of one's body due to the sexual characteristics it presents.
+Physical dysphoria is discomfort over the shape of one's body due to the sexual characteristics it presents.
 So what body features are we talking about here?

 {!{
 <style>